SysBind/chartadm/README.md

 # chartadm
-K8S Helm Charts administration tool
+K8S Helm Charts Lifecycle Management tool

 _This project is in early alpha stage_